 Please be aware though that lava ocean entries can create extremely dangerous conditions for the uninformed viewer.
 The white plume, for example, contains water droplets that can be as corrosive as battery acid and contains a host of possibly lethal gasses.
 Read more about the dangers of scalding water, steam plumes and bad air on the USGS website.

-It is important that you choose your lava boat tour with care because of the many risks associated with seeing the lava this way.
+It is thus important that you choose your lava boat tour with care because of the many risks associated with seeing the lava this way.
 Make sure to always check if your tour operator is licensed to ensure that they possess the experience and training required to get you to the viewing area and back safely.

 Safety and Practical Information for seeing the lava